prezi/dashboard-controller/README.md

 ------------------

 You will need [Go](https://golang.org/) installed to run and/or compile the source code.
-Clone this repository to the machine that will run master/webserver.
+Clone this repository to the machine(s) that will run the master and/or webserver.

 To run the code from the cloned repository directory,

     dashboard-controller$ go run src/master/master.go

+And for the webserver,

+    dashboard-controller$ go run webserver.go

+(There is currently a bug where the webserver must be run from the webserver directory to ensure the correct path to "form.html".)

 ####Slave
 ------------------